natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/sequence_protocol.rst

     TypeError: list indices must be integers or slices, not str

-Реализация остальных методов протокола последовательности вынесена в задания раздела:

-* __contains__ - этот метод отвечает за проверку наличия элемента в последовательности ``'10.1.1.198' in net1``. Если в объекте не определен этот метод, наличие элемента проверяется перебором элементов с помощью __iter__, а если и его нет перевором индексов с __getitem__.
-* __reversed__ - используется встроенной функцией reversed. Этот метод как правило, лучше не создавать и полагаться на то, что функция reversed при отсутствии метода __reversed__ будет использовать методы __len__ и __getitem__.
-* index - возвращает индекс первого элемента, значение которого равно указаному.
-  Работает полностью аналогично методу index в списках и кортежах.
-* count - возвращает количество значений. Работает полностью аналогично методу count в списках и кортежах.
+You will find implementation of remaining methods of sequence protocol in tasks to this section:

+* __contains__ - this method is responsible for checking the presence of element in sequence ``'10.1.1.198' in net1``.
+If object does not define this method, the presence of element is checked by iteration of elements using __iter__ and if this method is also unavailable, then by index iteration with __getitem__.
+* __reversed__ - is used by built-in reversed() function.
+This method is usually best not to create and rely on the fact that reversed() function in absence of __reversed__ method will use methods __len__ and __getitem__.
+* index - returns index of element.
+Works exactly the same as index() method in lists and tuples.
+* count - returns number of values.
+Works exactly the same as count() method in lists and tuples.